 In 1987, Barry Blanchard, Peter Arbic and Ward Robinson made the first ascent of the east face in winter and called their route Wild Thing.
 The route has lad less than 10 ascents since then.
 The most recent was in the fall of 2014 by Joshua Lavigne and Marc-Andre Leclerc.

-Here is the story penned by Blanchard and Arbic after their ascent.
+Here is the story written by Blanchard and Arbic after their ascent.
 It first appeared in Canadian Mountaineering Anthology by Bruce Fairley.

 The Wild Thing